Sukii/decipher-ivc/README.md

 1. [M77 sign list](M77-sign-list.pdf)
 2. [Variants in M77 sign list](M77-variants.pdf)

-As part of decipherment we offer four PDFs:
+As part of decipherment we offer seven PDFs:

 1. [The deciphermentment of IVC](ivc-script-decipherment.pdf)
 2. [Semantic decipherment of few lines of text](ivc-readings.pdf)